Sugar is ubiquitous. And while all sugar isn’t all bad for everyone, people consume sweets at an alarming rate.

 It’s possible to beat your sugar cravings and to develop a healthier relationship with food, but it takes planning ahead and building healthy, long-term habits.

-For more healthy tips, check out 4 Sneaky Ways to Cut Out Sugar.
+(Read This Next: 4 Sneaky Ways to Cut Out Sugar)